Tom Amandes: Career

 A turning point in Amandes' career was being cast as Eliot Ness in the television series The Untouchables.
 He went on to star in The Pursuit of Happiness with Brad Garrett and Larry Miller.

-Amandes co-starred in the TV drama Everwood from 2002 to 2006.
+Amandes co-starred in the TV drama Everwood from 2002 to 2006 alongside Treat Williams, Emily VanCamp and Chris Pratt.

 Other television credits include recurring roles on The Guardian, JAG, Spin City, Sisters and From the Earth to the Moon, in which Amandes portrayed Astronaut Harrison 'Jack' Schmitt.
-Amandes has guest-starred on Roseanne, The Practice, The King of Queens, Just Shoot Me!, ER, Seven Days, The Larry Sanders Show, Greek, Chicago Fire, The Good Guys, NUMB3RS, Perry Mason, and Private Practice.
+Amandes has guest-starred on The Practice, The King of Queens, Just Shoot Me!, ER, Seven Days, The Larry Sanders Show, Greek, Chicago Fire, The Good Guys, NUMB3RS, Perry Mason, and Private Practice.

-During his summer hiatus, Amandes wrapped production on the comedy Dirty Deeds.
+Amandes wrapped production on the comedy Dirty Deeds.
 He has appeared in the films Brokedown Palace, Second Chances, Straight Talk, and Billboard Dad.
 Amandes appeared in the HBO film Live from Baghdad.

+In 2012 until 2014 he had a recurring role as a governor in Scandal, a role he played again in 2018.

+In 2015 Amandes acted alongside VanCamp in Revenge.

-Amandes appeared in the fourth season of Arrow as cyber-criminal Noah Kuttler/the Calculator.
+In 2016 Amandes appeared in the fourth season of Arrow as cyber-criminal Noah Kuttler/the Calculator.

+In 2021 he apeared in The Terminal List as Vic Campbell.

+Personal life

+Amandes married actress Nancy Everhard in 1996; they met during the filming of the television series The Untouchables in 1993.
+They have three children together.